Skip to content

 They feed mainly on fish but will also take small mammals, birds and carrion when available.

-White-tailed eagles are solitary by nature but form pairs during nesting season typically near bodies of water such as lakes or coasts where they build large stick nests on trees or cliffsides for their young ones to hatch safely in peace.
+White-tailed eagles are solitary by nature but form pairs during nesting season, typically near bodies of water such as lakes or coasts, where they build large stick nests on trees or cliffsides for their young ones to hatch safely in peace.

 Scientific classification:

-34. Cinereous vulture
+34. Cinereous Vulture

 Cinereous vulture

-The cinereous vulture, also known as the black vulture, monk vulture and Eurasian black vuture is a large raptor found in temperate Eurasia.
+The cinereous vulture, also known as the black vulture, monk vulture and Eurasian black vulture, is a large raptor found in temperate Eurasia.
 It has an impressive wingspan of 3.1 metres (10 feet) with a body length of 1.2 metres (3 ft 11in).

 They are the largest Old World Vultures and can reach weights up to 14 kilograms(31 lbs).